heyitssakinah/ip/docs/README.md

 3. **event**: Adds an event task to your task list.
    - Example: `event <event_description> /from <event_start_time> /to <event_end_time> `
-   - Start and end time should be formatted as "YYYY-MM-DD HH:mm" OR "MMM dd yyyy hh:mm a" format

 4. **deadline**: Adds a deadline task to your task list.
    - Example: `deadline <task_description> /by <deadline_time>`
+   - deadline time should be formatted as "YYYY-MM-DD HH:mm" OR "MMM dd yyyy hh:mm a"

 1. **mark**: Marks a task as completed.
    - Example: `mark <task_number>`